cascino/cp164review/READFIRST.md

 # Welcome dev team!

-I stole this idea from Amir (thanks Amir); but it will provide some tool preliminaries for the project.
 For this semester, we will be using `.pdf` files initially for lecture slides (we will be transitioning to `.tex` for finals), `.md` files for information and material, and `.py` or `.c` files for the courses.

 0. Fork the project to your github account signed in here: `https://github.com/cascino/cp164review/fork`.